 - To make the egg foo young, in a large bowl add the eggs.
 Beat eggs together until the whites break down completely.

-- Stir in the cooked chicken or cooked shrimp, celery, mushrooms, sliced green onion whites, soy sauce, and stir well.
+- Stir in the cooked chicken or cooked shrimp, celery, mushrooms, sliced green onion whites, soy sauce, sesame oil into the egg mixture, and stir well.

 - In a heated wok add about a tablespoon of vegetable oil into the base.
 When the oil is hot stir it around coating the sides.
 Pour about a half cup of the egg foo young batter into the pan.